homelab-00/RealtimeSTT_suite/Environment & package info.md

 Before beginning installing packages it might be a good idea to upgrade the default packages that come with the environment (they should only be pip and maybe setuptools).
 To do that run:
-`python.exe -m pip list`                    To see all packages already installed (like I said, they should only be pip and maybe setuptools)
+`python.exe -m pip list`                    To see all packages already installed (like I said, they should only be pip and maybe setuptools and wheel)
-`python.exe -m pip install --upgrade pip`   To upgrade pip (similarly for setuptools)
+`python.exe -m pip install --upgrade pip setuptools wheel`

 After that, first package I install is pytorch.
-I want to install pytorch 2.5.0 with the CUDA 12.4 integration.
+I want to install pytorch 2.5.1 with the CUDA 12.4 integration.
 To do that (info from https://pytorch.org/):
 `pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu124`

 Then I install all the packages listed in the 'requirements.txt' file: